-- building.
-The gable widths of the 4 sections of the extension would also vary being 6.3m, 5m and 4 metres, respectively. - 2.9 The predominant proposed external facing material would be glass to the gable elevations which would face the River Crouch offering views from the dining area in its direction.
-Upper elevations would feature timber cladding. - 2.10 This application also seeks to provide additional car parking within an area of land to the south and south east of the existing building, partly in that area in between the rear elevation of the building and the public car park located directly south of the site boundary. - 2.11 The existing access to the site from Ferry Road would be retained with a secondary pedestrian access added to the north west of the site, allowing for easier access from the river path and Ferry Road.
+- 2.2 The proposal involves the removal of 100.9sqm of existing floor space and the creation of 315.9sqm resulting in a net increase in floor area of some 215m2 of internal floor space.
+The proposal seeks to demolish the existing dining room to the north, revealing the historic core of the building and construct a new restaurant and kitchen extension to the building. - 2.3 The submitted plans indicate that the additional floor space would be housed within an extension which would feature 4 interlinking steeply pitched roofs which would be orientated with their narrower gable elevations facing the River Crouch.
+Part of the footprint of the extension would occupy ground on which outbuildings are sited; these would be demolished to make way for the development.
+The highest ridgeline would be approximately 8.6 metres which compares with the 6.4m, 7.1m and 5.7m high ridgelines of other parts of the building.
+The gable widths of the 4 sections of the extension would also vary being 6.3m, 5m and 4 metres, respectively. - 2.4 The predominant proposed external facing material would be glass to the gable elevations which would face the River Crouch offering views from the dining area in its direction.
+Upper elevations would feature timber cladding. - 2.5 This application also seeks to provide additional car parking within an area of land to the south and south east of the existing building, partly in that area in between the rear elevation of the building and the public car park located directly south of the site boundary. - 2.6 The existing access to the site from Ferry Road would be retained with a secondary pedestrian access added to the north west of the site, allowing for easier access from the river path and Ferry Road.
 Currently there are 49 car parking spaces.
-This is to be increased to 65 with the inclusion of 4 disabled spaces and 2 electrical charging points.
-There would also be dedicated cycle parking for 14 bicycles. - 2.12 The existing entrance to the pub would be removed and reinstated in the primary façade to the north of the site.
+This is to be increased to 72 with the inclusion of 4 disabled spaces and 2 electrical charging points.
+There would also be dedicated cycle parking for 14 bicycles. - 2.7 The existing entrance to the pub would be removed and reinstated in the primary facade to the north of the site.
 The car park is to be resurfaced to match the existing with new planting around the existing building and proposed pedestrian entrance.
-To aid with the drainage on the site some spaces and the connecting road would be permeable. - 2.13 The reconfiguration and extension of the existing public house and restaurant would result in the removal of the more modern additions to the building to allow the original pub to be clearly viewed from the river.
+To aid with the drainage on the site spaces 23-50, and the connecting road would be permeable. - 2.8 The reconfiguration and extension of the existing public house and restaurant would result in the removal of the more modern additions to the building to allow the original pub to be clearly viewed from the river.
 The proposal involves removing the dining room to the north of the building, the flat roofed connection conservatory on the eastern side of the building and the pyramid roof above the back of house area to the south to allow greater ceiling height in these areas.
-In addition, the gabled porch to the entrance to the building on the western side would also be removed. - 2.14 The proposal provides a modern extension to the eastern side of the building to maximise the views along the River Crouch in a contemporary boat house style.
+In addition, the gabled porch to the entrance to the building on the western side would also be removed. - 2.9 The proposal provides a modern extension to the eastern side of the building to maximise the views along the River Crouch in a contemporary boathouse style.
 The proposed design also provides a terrace for dining along the building, providing a link between the public house and garden overlooking the river.